Let’s journey into the jungle that is the 1985 Spring Catalog #22….

 This is the second catalog that features a travel journal from BR founders Mel and Patricia Ziegler.
 The first was #19, their African trip.
 This voyage to the Amazon follows the same format: The journal is written in yellow sections on the sides of pages throughout the catalog and Mel’s text is accompanied by Patricia’s watercolor illustrations done on the trip.
-The cover is done by Patricia as well, and I am almost positive it was the last one she did, though I am trying to confirm that.
-As time went on and Patricia became more involved with developing the clothing line, later travel journals were written by Mel but illustrated by staff or freelance artists.
-This cover is a really great one, capturing the lush setting with an air of mystery and whimsey and with a strong color pallete, particularly the bold color choice of the purple river.
-Her style is less realistic than Rob Stein’s, whose covers really defined the best of Banana Republic, but there’s no doubt that her creative vision was the driving force behind the BR look.
+The cover is done by Patricia as well, and it was the last one she did.
+This cover is a really great one, capturing the lush setting with an air of mystery and whimsey and with a strong color palette, particularly the bold color choice of the purple river.

 The travel journal itself is surprisingly rugged.
 It’s filled with so many unpleasant details…Chiggers!
 Poisonous plants!
 Venomous ants!
 Murderous rain showers!
 The fangs of the fer de lance!
 Shamans that kill with their MINDS!
 Toe-eating vampire bats! and finally…the inevitable lament about the vanishing rainforest.